-- 3. The training must consist of experience in all of the following: - (a) Audit: - (b) Accounting; and - (c) Taxation. - 4.
-For the purposes of paragraph 3, a member must: - (a) be proficient in all the competences shown for statutory audit as described in the Competences for Chartered Certified Accountants as set out in Appendix 3 of the Membership Regulations; or - (b) all the performance objectives for audit and assurance as described in the Practical Experience Requirement as set out in Appendix 4 of the Membership Regulations; and - (c) endeavour to achieve proficiency in a broad range of practical experience in relation to accounting and taxation. - 5.
-The training must be obtained in an ACCA approved employer under the supervision of either: - (a) a principal who is entitled to practise and throughout the period of training does practise as an auditor in the country; or - (b) any other person having in the opinion of Council adequate qualifications and experience providing that such person is a fully qualified auditor under the law of Zimbabwe. - 6.
+- 3. The training must consist of experience in all of the following: - (a) Audit; - (b) Accounting; and - (c) Taxation. - 4.
+For the purposes of paragraph 3, a member must: - (a) be proficient in all the performance objectives for audit and assurance as described in the Practical Experience Requirement as set out in Appendix 2 of the Membership Regulations; and - (b) endeavour to achieve proficiency in a broad range of practical experience in relation to accounting and taxation. - 5.
+The training must be obtained in an ACCA approved employer under the supervision of either. - (a) a principal who is entitled to practise and throughout the period of training does practise as an auditor in the country; or - (b) any other person having in the opinion of Council adequate qualifications and experience providing that such person is a fully qualified auditor under the law of Zimbabwe. - 6.
 The training shall be recorded in a manner that the Association specifies as acceptable from time to time. - 7.
 The member shall have passed such local equivalents in the country of the examinations specified in Part 1 of Appendix 1 of these regulations as the Association shall from time to time specify as acceptable.